uktrade/stream-read-ods/README.md

         print(row)  # Tuple of cells
 ```

-This can be used to construct a Pandas dataframe from the ODS file (although this would store the entire sheet in memory).
+This can then be used to construct a Pandas dataframe from the ODS file (although this would store the entire sheet in memory).

 ```python
 import pandas as pd